 It’s not over until the outcome of the transaction is known

-If after the release of the transaction documents and prior to the end or event that approves the transaction, for example close of offer or shareholder approval, any significant change in circumstances is likely to trigger the need to reassess the disclosure contained in the reports of both the company and the expert otherwise the material relied upon by shareholders to make a decision on the transaction may be misleading.
+If after the release of the transaction documents and prior to the end or event that approves the transaction, for example close of offer or shareholder approval, any significant change in circumstances is likely to trigger the need to reassess the disclosure contained in the IER otherwise the material relied upon by shareholders at the time of making their decision on the transaction may be misleading.

 As the expert, we will always notify you if information has come to our attention that requires us to review our report or ask the technical specialist to review theirs.
 Times when this is mostly likely to happen is when one of the companies involved in the transaction makes a material announcement.
 Even though this announcement may not affect our conclusion it may materially affect the assumptions on which we have relied and this may be sufficiently material to require an update to our IER.

 It is also important for you to advise us if you become aware of a significant change affecting the information in our IER.